Ibbs620/Automatic-Watering-System/README.md

-# Automatic-Watering-System
+# HowlerPod
-A prototype of the automatic watering system for WolfHacks21
+A Minecraft model of the HowlerPod and code for the watering system.